What is himalayan balsam?

 Is growing Himalayan balsam illegal?

 Himalayan balsam is listed on Schedule 9 of the Wildlife and Countryside Act in England and Wales and it's on the Government's list of Invasive Non-Native Plant Species of special concern.
-This means that it is an offence to plant or otherwise cause to grow these species in the wild.
-You should stop them spreading from your garden and avoid purchasing or accepting gifts of these species.
+While it's not an offence to have Himalayan balsam already growing in your garden, it is an offence to plant or otherwise cause it to grow in the wild.
+It's also banned from sale in the UK.